Assets test

 The following assets are not counted under the assets test:

-• principal place of residence which you own, including during any period (not exceeding 12 months) of temporary absence from your residence
+• principal place of residence which you own, including during a temporary absence for up to 12 months

 • land up to 2 hectares surrounding your principal home, if it is on the same title and used for private and domestic purposes

-• all land on the same title as your principal home, if you are of veteran pension age (60 years), have lived on the land for 20 years or more and are making effective use of the land, where possible
+• all land on the same title as your principal home, if you are of qualifying age, have lived on the land for 20 years or more and are making effective use of the land, where possible

-• the value of money in a superannuation fund (including retail, industry corporate, employer or public sector funds, retirement savings accounts and self-managed superannuation funds) but only until you reach pension age (qualifying age for a war widow/widower or a wholly dependent partner) or commence a pension or income stream from the fund
+• the money or value of investments in a superannuation fund until you reach pension age or qualifying age, or commence a pension or income stream from the fund

-• aids and appliances for a disabled person (where that person is a DVA pensioner, their partner or dependent child)
+• aids and appliances for a disabled person who is a DVA pensioner, their partner or dependent child

 • the value of medals awarded to you